 - What kind of atmosphere do I want?

-- Bar height sets are a great option for the casual entertainer.
-You have the option to sit comfortably, but at 40–42″ table heigh, bar tables are also the perfect height to stand and rest your drink while mingling with guests.
-Bar height sets can be dangerous for kids to climb in and out of, so it’s best to stick with dining height if you’re often in the company of children.
+- Bar-height sets are a great option for the casual entertainer.
+You have the option to sit comfortably, but at 40 to 42-inch table height, bar tables are also the perfect height to stand and rest your drink while mingling with guests.
+Bar-height sets can be dangerous for kids to climb in and out of, so it’s best to stick with dining height if you’re often in the company of children.

-- How much space I have?
-This decision is as much function as form — dining height sets spread people out a bit more and require more room.
-With bar height sets your foot traffic will compact as people lean in to tell jokes and share drinks.
-If you’re trying to fill the space on your back porch go for a dining height set.
+- How much space do I have?
+This decision is as much about function as it is form — dining-height sets spread people out a bit more and require more room.
+With bar-height sets, your foot traffic will compact as people lean in to tell jokes and share drinks.
+If you’re trying to fill the space on your back porch go for a dining-height set.

 Step 3: Consider Seating Options